devonfw-tutorials/katacoda-scenarios/cobigen-cli/step2.md

 The devonfw ide is now installed.
-To use the new 'devon' commands you have the open a new terminal or use the following command:
+To use the new 'devon' commands inside this terminal use the following command (this is only necessary for the katacoda tutorials):

 `. ~/.bashrc`{{execute}}